-To gather more input for the report, the BPF conducted a series of interviews with members of the IGF community (Annexes II and III).
+To gather more input for the report, the BPF conducted a series of interviews with members of the IGF community, the IGF Secretariat and the MAG Chair (Annexes B and C).
 The interviewees were asked to comment not only on whether and how the IGF has featured discussions on violence, harm, pleasure and consent, but also on the overall integration of gender issues within IGF discussions.